Share this Post

 Pulse in blender until smooth.

-In addition to being a course instructor at Nutrition Therapy Institute, Dr. Becky also has a private practice working with patients at risk for developing Alzheimer’s Disease.
+Dr Becky Spacke, teaches holistic nutrition courses at Nutrition Therapy Institute.
+In addition, she has a private practice, working with people at risk of developing Alzheimer’s Disease.
 You can learn more by visiting www.HealingFromAlz.com

 Share this Post